shaik1002/biggitlabbomb/doc/ci/migration/bamboo.md

 - Build-specific variables which are evaluated at build time.
 For example `${bamboo.planKey}`.
 - System variables inherited from the Bamboo instance or system environment.
-- Global variables defined for the entire instance and accessible to every plan.
+- Global variables defined at the instance level and accessible to every plan.
-- Project variables specific to a project and accessible by plans in the same project.
+- Project variables defined at the project level and accessible by plans in the same project.
 - Plan variables specific to a plan.

 You can access variables in Bamboo using the format `${system.variableName}` for System variables